 Luther offers more than 60 majors and preprofessional programs leading to the bachelor of arts degree.
-The college’s learning philosophy highlights connections between disciplines, and its thoughtful and rigorous curriculum moves beyond immediate interests toward engagement in the larger world.
-This conscientious approach to education helps Luther earn inclusion in the top tier of national liberal arts colleges in the U.S. News and World Report’s college guide.
+The college’s learning philosophy highlights connections between disciplines.
+Its thoughtful and rigorous curriculum moves beyond immediate interests toward engagement in the larger world.
+This approach to education helps Luther earn inclusion in the top tier of national liberal arts colleges in the U.S. News and World Report’s college guide.

-Luther’s highly qualified faculty—93 percent of whom hold a terminal degree—and a student-to-faculty ratio of 12:1 give students an exceptional classroom education, but the college also values learning beyond the classroom walls.
+Luther’s qualified faculty—93 percent of whom hold a terminal degree—and a student-to-faculty ratio of 12:1 give students an exceptional classroom education, but the college also values learning beyond the classroom.

 Internships, externships, and opportunities to collaborate with faculty on research are vital components of a Luther education—and they help test career goals and build résumés.
 This experiential learning contributes to the stellar career outcomes and postsecondary education rates of Luther graduates.

 Study-away experiences are another way that students learn beyond the classroom, and they’re key to the global perspective that Luther promotes.
 Each year more than 400 Luther students study abroad in 41 countries.
 Many undergraduates take advantage of study-away opportunities during January Term, a three-week period between semesters that allows students to study a particular subject in depth.